 The rising demand for the agricultural industry to maximize agricultural output has pushed this industry to incorporate the use of nanoscale materials.
 More specifically, nanotechnology in the agricultural industry has shown impressive potential in terms of improving seed germination, plant growth, and protection through a controlled release of agrochemicals and an overall reduction in the use of fertilization that subsequently minimizes the potential loss of nutrients.

-As the application of this technology becomes a more realistic option for this industry, there has been a growing concern on the possible human and environmental health implications that may occur as a result.
+As the application of this technology becomes a more realistic option for this industry, there has been a growing concern about the possible human and environmental health implications that may occur as a result.
 For example, the exposure route of particular concern involves the potential bioaccumulation of nano-enhanced materials within the environment and food chain that can eventually reach human consumption.
-In an effort to address this concern, the agricultural industry has exercised a considerable amount of research into development of “green nanotechnology,” which is expected to address the potential environmental challenges of nanotechnology within this industry.
+In an effort to address this concern, the agricultural industry has exercised a considerable amount of research into the development of “green nanotechnology,” which is expected to address the potential environmental challenges of nanotechnology within this industry.

 Nanosensors for Monitoring Pesticides

-A growing concern regarding the determination of both the chemical and physical properties of fertilizers, herbicides, pesticides, insecticides, heavy metals, organic pollutants and pathogens, particularly when present at the nanolevel, has prompted the development of nanosensors for this exact purpose.
+A growing concern regarding the determination of both the chemical and physical properties of fertilizers, herbicides, pesticides, insecticides, heavy metals, organic pollutants, and pathogens, particularly when present at the nanolevel, has prompted the development of nanosensors for this exact purpose.
 Capable of detecting particles with a dimension that is greater than 100 nanometers (nm), these nanosensors are expected to offer researchers an increased sensitivity at a rapid detection rate as compared to traditional detection techniques.

 Additionally, researchers are particularly interested in the potential of these nanosensors to investigate the following properties of plants:

-- Bacterial, viral and fungal pathogen populations
+- Bacterial, viral, and fungal pathogen populations

 - Moisture levels